jh0152park/NextJS.12_CarrotMarket/README.md

     }
     ```

-8. run `px prisma db push` for push our db models to db at planetscale
+8. run `npx prisma db push` for push our db models to db at planetscale

     ```
     🚀  Your database is now in sync with your Prisma schema.
 Done in 430ms